 About The Team

-The ICDA SFS Toolkit is by us for us – mostly.
-There are non-members that have contributed to the toolkit and non-members that use it.
-But, as we collect and curate information, we always have our members in mind and the wide variety of Dietetics roles that they have.
+The ICDA SFS Toolkit is for and by us.
+As we collect and curate information, we always have our members in mind with the wide variety of Dietetics and Nutrition roles that they have.
+We are thankful for non-members who also contribute to and use the toolkit.

 ICDA Board of Directors